bparanj/crystal/computer/non-contact-thermometer.md

 Non-contact thermometers are essential tools in modern electronics and various other fields, providing a quick, safe, and hygienic way to measure temperature.

 Non-contact thermometers, also known as infrared (IR) thermometers, are electronic devices used to measure temperature from a distance without physical contact.
-Here's an overview of non-contact thermometers in electronics:
+Here's an overview of non-contact thermometers:

 1. Working Principle:
    - Detect infrared radiation emitted by objects